BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 ### PnP-like protection items
 BG2 always restricted wearing rings of protection (and other similar jewelry) with magical armor.
 That is a crude way to enforce a PnP rule saying that their bonuses shouldn't stack.
 Gameplay-wise, though, it leads to much inventory tetris and frustration.

 There are tweaks to address it, but they work in an imperfect way, still forcing the tetris game or stacking AC.
 Also, PnP stacking rules are not that simple.
 You can read more about it [here](https://forums.bgforge.net/viewtopic.php?f=31&p=1176).

 This component allows you to wear whatever you want at the same time, with the following rules:
 - AC bonuses don't stack, best bonus applies (that includes bonus from magical armor).
 - Rings of Protection don't stack, best bonus applies.
-- Saving throw bonuses from different items of protection: varies, see below subcomponents.
+- Saving throw bonuses from different items of protection: varies, see below: [2E-like](#2e-like), [3E-like](3e-like).

 Unfortunately, only available to Classic Edition users.